Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

    }
    ```

+   {: .note }
-    > **Note**: This output indicates that Application Insights is enabled and that your apps are sending monitoring data to Application Insights.
+   > This output indicates that Application Insights is enabled and that your apps are sending monitoring data to Application Insights.
 In case you see different output, where there is no instrumentation key, you will need to reconfigure Application Insights.
 In that case follow the next steps.

 1. To re-enable Application Insights, you will first need to retrieve the instrumentation key of your Application Insights instance.